Do you feel like David in a world of Goliaths? Do you wish you could go undercover and see what your competitors’ are up to?

 Do your competitors have a Facebook page?
 A Twitter account?
 A LinkedIn page?
 YouTube?
-Follow them and study what they get up to.
-Looking at what your competitors are doing, how often they are posting and discovering what works for them is a great way to create engaging content to build your own presence.
+Follow them and study what they are up to.
+Looking at what your competitors are doing, how often they are posting and what new ideas they are working on is a great way to create engaging content to build your own presence.

-This one is not exactly hacker level spying, but is often overlooked.
-You should create a Gmail filter and folder in your inbox to collect and save each email.
+This one is not exactly hacker level spying but is often overlooked.
+Create a Gmail filter and folder in your inbox to collect and save each email.
 This way you can see your competitors’ offers and get a feel for their content marketing strategy.
 You will also be able to see the type of subject lines they use and the tempo and strategy behind building their engagement.
 You’ll also see what new products or services they are offering.

 The Key Takeaways